House of Representatives (Jordan)

 The House of Representatives of Jordan (مجلس النواب) is the elected lower house of the Jordanian parliament which, along with the Senate, composes the legislature of Jordan.

-The House of Representatives has 138 elected members, serving for four-year terms.
+It consists of 138 elected members, serving for four-year terms.

-Members are elected by a mixed electoral system, allowing two votes for each person, one vote for individuals running in 18 local districts, and another for political parties for the national district.
-Out of the 138 seats of the House, 97 are for representatives from local district, and 41 for representatives from the national district, with 12 quotas for the Christian, Circassian, and Chechen minorities, as well as 18 seats for women's quota.

-The presiding officer is the speaker.
+Members are elected by a mixed electoral system, allowing two votes for each person, one vote for individuals running in 18 local districts, and another for a national party-list system.
+Out of the 138 seats of the House, 97 are for representatives from local districts, while 41 are for party-list representatives.
+There are also quotas for specific demographics, including 12 for Christian, Circassian, and Chechen minorities, as well as 18 seats reserved for women.
+The presiding officer is the Speaker of the House of Representatives.

 History

+Following Jordanian independence, the number of elected parliamentary councils increased to 18, with the first House of Representatives elected on 21 October 1947.
+During the first legislature, the most significant policy was the unification of two major banks in the country following defeat in the 1948 Palestine war.
+The legislature also expanded to 40 seats after including districts from the Jordanian West Bank.

 Traditionally, the Jordanian House of Representatives ran under a nonpartisan system, with an overwhelming majority of representatives being nonpartisan.
 However, since the 2024 Jordanian general election, the parliament has developed a party system for the first time.

+Functions

+A member of parliament (deputy) is considered a representative of the citizens before the government of Jordan as a link between the citizen and the government, speaking on their behalf and receiving their concerns or requests so that the government can then implement them and communicate with them.
+The House of Representatives is entrusted with two basic functions: legislation and oversight.

+Legislation

+A proposal with the support of ten or more representatives may become a draft law, and the House is responsible for discussing and studying it.
+The House will also review draft laws from the Jordanian government, and it may either accept and send it to committee, or it may reject and send it to the Senate.
+If the draft was sent to committee, the committee would study it and make amendments and then send it to the House floor for a vote.
+If the vote passes, the draft is then sent to the Senate and government for approval.

+Oversight

+In addition to lawmaking, the House is also responsible for monitoring the executive branch to ensure checks and balances.
+According to the internal regulations of the House, the chamber has several oversight mechanisms, defined as follows: